 The fashion of selfies could be favouring the transmission of lice.
 Indeed, when taking a selfie of several people together, they generally are very close together, especially at the level of the head to make sure everyone is in the photo.
 This is a sure recipe for passing on these little creatures.

 Since lice are hard to detect with the naked eye, they can be detected through the symptoms they present.
 Indeed, when an infestation of lice occurs, strong itches become evident in general 2 to 6 weeks after contamination.

 Conditions needed to successfully kill lice, slows and eggs

 The important thing to remember to get rid of lice: the duration of the treatment.
 You cannot do with just one application of the lotion, the shampoo or the anti-lice mask.

 You have to repeat it several times over several days, even if it is unpleasant… And also, it will be necessary to treat at the same time, all things that are suspect in the home (beds, sofas, sheets, hats, caps, etc…).

 How should you choose the right essential oil against lice?

-Several studies have been made of lice-infested heads in order to see if certain EO had the ability to kill the eggs and insect together.
+Several studies have been made of lice-infested heads to see if certain EO could kill the eggs and insects together.
 The results show that 1 to 2% of Tea Tree EO and Fine Lavender EO act successfully even on the eggs and up to 68.3% could be eliminated after just one application.